Missing large

 Recent Comments

-1. over 2 years ago on Close to Home
+1. almost 3 years ago on Close to Home

 Some of us remember when there was a whole comic book series called “Little Dot,” about a girl who was obsessed with dots — who not only wore a dress with polka dots, she compulsively painted dots on everything.
 (Her full name as I recall, was Dot Polka.)
 This was one of several Harvey comic books focused on children with mental disorders, like “Little Lotta” about a girl who clearly had an eating disorder on top of whatever was happening with her hormones.

-2. over 2 years ago on Arlo and Janis
+2. about 3 years ago on Arlo and Janis

 As to “Columbo,” part (not all) of the answer is that there were only about 43 episodes in the original NBC run, plus the 2 pilot movies.
 The rest of the 69 total are the ABC “movies,” which I enjoy too but a lot of people do not, and they are likely considered a separate lot.
 And among the original 43, some were longer than others and harder to decently edit for some time slots (if the channel cares about such things).

-3. over 2 years ago on Arlo and Janis
+3. about 3 years ago on Arlo and Janis

 The slightly better question might be: “WHY do you know that?"

-4. almost 3 years ago on Arlo and Janis
+4. over 3 years ago on Arlo and Janis

 If you want to know whether someone was really vaccinated, just ask them who won the election.